 Three are the products resulting from degradation:

-2. Short-chain hydrocarbons produced by the breaking apart of bybiphenyl and diphenyl ether molecules.
-This type of hydrocarbons have a very low boiling point and alter the viscosity and flash point.
+- Short-chain hydrocarbons produced by the breaking apart of by biphenyl and diphenyl ether molecules.
+This type of hydrocarbons has a very low boiling point and alter the viscosity and flash point.

-3. Long-chain hydrocarbons produced by several short-chain residues joining together.
-This type of hydrocarbons have a very low boiling point and alter the viscosity and thermal properties.
+- Long-chain hydrocarbons produced by several short-chain residues joining together.
+This type of hydrocarbons has a very low boiling point and alter the viscosity and thermal properties.

-It can therefore be noted at this point that vapors vented from the ullage system contain benzene, which must be removed, as it is carcinogenic and its emissions limits are very strict.
+It can therefore be noted at this point that vapours vented from the ullage system contain benzene and other contaminants, which may include phenol, toluene and xylene.